-Irish jockey, Barry Geraghty, rode his first winner at Down Royal back in January 1997 and his progress since then has been nothing short of remarkable.
+Irish jockey, Barry Geraghty, rode his first winner at Down Royal back in January 1997.
+And his career since then has been nothing short of remarkable.
 He has been crowned Champion Jockey on two occasions in Ireland, in 1999-2000 and 2003-2004.

-He was leading rider at the 2003 Cheltenham Festival and led Moscow Flyer in the Queen Mother Champion Chase and easily prevailed by seven lengths.
-He had five winners that week and has since won his fourth Champion Chase at the 2012 Cheltenham festival on Finians Rainbow.
-Barry has had at least one winner at each Cheltenham festival since his first victory in 2002.
+He was leading rider at the 2003 Cheltenham Festival and led Moscow Flyer in the Queen Mother Champion Chase.
+With five winners that week, he then went on to win his fourth Champion Chase at the 2012 Cheltenham festival on Finians Rainbow.

-He continued the season in incredible form taking the most coveted prize of them all – the Aintree Grand National on the Jimmy Mangan-trained Monty’s Pass he romped home for the win.
-In recognition of his amazing year, Geraghty was voted as ‘Sports Personality Of The Year’ later that season for his wonderful victories, the first time that this prize had been won by anyone in the racing industry.
+He continued the season in incredible form taking the most coveted prize of them all – the Aintree Grand National.
+On the Jimmy Mangan-trained Monty’s Pass he romped home for the win.
+In recognition of his amazing year, Geraghty was voted as ‘Sports Personality Of The Year’ later that season for his wonderful victories.
+Plus, it was the first time that this prize had been won by anyone in the racing industry.

-On the 2 November 2009 he rode his 1000th winner under National Hunt Rules in UK and Ireland when the Nicky Henderson trained Duc De Regniere won at Kempton.
+On the 2 November 2009 he rode his 1000th winner under National Hunt Rules in UK and Ireland.
+It was on the Nicky Henderson trained Duc De Regniere won at Kempton.

 Nicky Henderson had only one runner in 2013 in Roberto Goldback but was unseated at the last fence and was out of the race.

-For the 2014 Crabbies Grand National, Barry Geraghty was on board the Nicky Henderson trained, and Hennessy Gold Cup winning Triolo D'Alene but was pulled-up at Bechers Brook on the second circuit.
+For the 2014 Crabbies Grand National, Barry Geraghty was on board Triolo D'Alene but was pulled-up at Bechers Brook on the second circuit.
 He didn't make an appearance in 2015 due to injury.